pinterest-site-verification=ec41601fb66e81be13613bafa802158a

 • Building a portfolio, including different investment vehicles, diversification and risk management.

-3. Tax & estate planning
+3. Tax & savings planning

-4. Retirement savings & income planning
+4. Retirement income / retirement decumulation planning

 • Performing retirement needs analyses, evaluating retirement income plans, and understanding the integration and timing of pensions and assets at retirement.